 4. Redesign forms in Power Apps

-The fourth step is to determine data sources and screens.
-Next, you will also have to identify alternative InfoPath controls.
-Then, you will have to redesign the Power Apps forms with all the extracted data.
-For code-based forms, you need to verify the code first and then implement it with similar functionality in Power Apps.
+In the fourth step, you will need to identify data sources and screens, as well as explore alternative controls to those used in InfoPath.
+Subsequently, redesign the Power Apps forms using the extracted data.
+For code-based forms, it is important to first verify the code and then implement it with equivalent functionality in Power Apps.

 By migrating your forms or apps from InfoPath, you can reap the benefits of Power Apps development.
 Here are some of the advantages of migrating your forms to Power Apps: